 - a.
-Required street trees must be installed on the subject property within 20 feet of the planned street right-of-way or withinunless the land use administrator determines that the presence of buildings or obstructions or other factors prevent viable tree planting within this area, in which case required street trees must be installed in the first 7 feet of the planned street right-of-way. - b.
-The land use administrator is expressly authorized to approve an alternative compliance landscape plan for installation of street trees in alternative locations when there is not adequate room forcircumstances prevent tree planting within 20 feet of the planned street right-of-way or within the first 7 feet of the planned street right-of-way or within the first 7 feet of the planned street right-of-way areas described in Sec.
+Required street trees must be located on the subject property within 20 feet of the planned street right-of-way unless the land use administrator determines that the presence of buildings or obstructions or other factors prevent viable tree planting within this area, in which case required street trees must be installed in the first 7 feet of the planned street right-of-way, as measured from the outer edge of the right-of-way. - b.
+The land use administrator is expressly authorized to approve an alternative compliance landscape plan for installation of street trees in alternative locations when circumstances prevent tree planting within the areas described in Sec.
 65.040-C2.a or when compliance with Sec.
 65.040-C2.a would result in a poor growing environment for the tree or damage to public or private improvements. - c.
 Required street trees must be located within pervious landscape areas or within tree wells.